NAndOr-Labs-Studio/PYNQtorch/README.md

 A set of steps to build HLS-based-accelerated PyTorch on PYNQ-support devices, especially on ARM-v7l architecture.

-The project is mainly used as a study and verification platform for those who is working on AI hardware.
+The project is mainly used as a study and verification platform for those who are working on AI hardware.

-hw folder gives a shabby implementation for how to regist a torch backend in python in a easy way.
+hw folder gives a shabby implementation for how to register a torch backend in python in an easy way.
 It's very suitable for short-term verification for HLS algorithm.

 ## Project Structure